Skip to main content

 Burlington 2030 District

-9 MILLION SQUARE FEET COMMITTED
+10 MILLION SQUARE FEET COMMITTED

 Linked In A Powerful Network

-The 2030 Districts Network was established to lead the effort to help newly forming Districts and to coordinate existing District resources and collaborations in cities across the North America.
+The 2030 Districts Network was established to lead the effort to help newly forming Districts and to coordinate existing District resources and collaborations in cities across North America.

-Our objective is for 2030 District national collaborators and partners to have equal access to the support and resources needed to achieve the 2030 Challenge for Planning targets.
+Our objective is for 2030 District members and partners to have equal access to the support and resources needed to reduce emissions in the entire built environment by 50-65% by 2030 and reach zero emissions by 2040

 2030 Districts are rapidly emerging as a new model for urban sustainability.